kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 #### Processor Config Schema Example

 Below is an example of how a config may be defined and made available as a ConfigMap.

+**Note:** This example attaches a PII detector at the `Backend` level to illustrate the extension mechanism.
+The appropriate attachment point for a given processor type (Gateway-level policy, `HTTPRoute` filter, `Backend` extension, or Mesh-attached processor) remains an open design question.

 ```yaml
 apiVersion: v1